Do you want to host a Zero Waste Event on campus? LiveGreen is here to help you make your event successful!

 A Zero Waste Event has at least 90% (by weight, not by volume) of all the material at that event being reused, recycled, or composted.
 A maximum of 10% can go to the landfill.

-- Don’t forget to consider the packaging—if you order a case of bottled water (but don’t do that!) it will likely come in a cardboard frame, and plastic wrapping, both of which has to be dealt with—not just the bottle.
+Don’t forget to consider the packaging—if you order a case of bottled water (but don’t do that!) it will likely come in a cardboard frame, and plastic wrapping, both of which have to be dealt with—not just the bottle.

 At the Event:

 Group your bins; attendees should be able to go to 1 place and sort all their waste.
 If trash cans already exist in the space, add recycling bins, compost bins, etc. to each one or temporarily remove the trash can to avoid confusion (don’t forget to put it back!).
 The more people you have attending and the more ways to get in and out of a space means you will need more waste stations.
 Make it easy for them!

 If you have others helping facilitate your event, make sure they know the plan so they can be helpful to your attendees.

 Make sure to appropriately communicate the details to the attendees.
 Make an announcement at the beginning of the day, as food is served, etc. If you are using a PowerPoint or some other visual, create a slide(s) that shows what items go into what bins.
 You can have this on the screen while people come in, and again at the end of the presentation.
 Provide motivation!
 Not only does this help to achieve the campus Zero Waste goal, it’s improving air quality in Omaha (which reduces asthma attacks, ER visits, etc.) and also helps to achieve our mission of creating a healthy future for all.
 If your group has a specific purpose, tie the outcome to that purpose for additional motivation.

 Have signage for them to explain what items go where.
 You can use the downloadable signs below.